-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 This is MORNING EDITION from NPR News.
 I'm Renee Montagne.

-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 Justice is supposed to be blind.
 But a student says leading law schools discriminate against him because he is blind.
 The student says he cannot get into the most selective schools because they require a high score on a test that he claims is impossible for people with his disability.
 And he is suing the American Bar Association.
 Here's Quinn Klinefelter of member station WDET in Detroit.

-Law school hopeful Angelo Binno was born blind and has overcome many obstacles.
+QUINN KLINEFELTER: Law school hopeful Angelo Binno was born blind and has overcome many obstacles.
 But the 28-year-old says he could not overcome the low test scores he kept getting when taking the L-SAT.
 And because of those scores he was rejected by the three law schools he applied to.

 ANGELO BINNO: But I can't work any harder.
 I can't study any harder.
 I can't figure it out because I can't draw out a diagram like a sighted person can to figure out the answers to these questions.

 KLINEFELTER: Binno is no slouch.
 He graduated his high school a year early, interned at a law firm after graduating, and speaks three languages.
-He also worked for Homeland Security before funding cutbacks led to a layoff.
+He also worked for Homeland Security before funding cutbacks led to a lay-off.
 But Binno says he was stymied in his attempt to become a lawyer because the American Bar Association - the ABA - requires law schools to use a, quote, "valid and reliable" admissions test.
 And only the L-SAT qualifies.

-Mr. BINNO: The ABA's supposed to be standing up for justice.
+BINNO: The ABA's supposed to be standing up for justice.
 What are they standing for in this situation?
 I'm not saying that I should receive an automatic entrance into law school.
 All I'm saying is give me a level playing field.

-Unidentified Woman: (Unintelligible) Bernstein law firm, how can we help you?
+KLINEFELTER: Unidentified Woman: (Unintelligible) Bernstein law firm, how can we help you?

 KLINEFELTER: Attorney Richard Bernstein is blind, but says he received a waiver to enter law school 15 years ago.
 Bernstein says shortly thereafter the ABA revised its standards and, Bernstein claims, threatened to penalize schools that gave too many waivers or did not use the L-SAT.
 Now Bernstein is suing the ABA, arguing the L-SAT violates the Americans with Disabilities Act.

-Santa Clara University Law School Dean Donald Polden chairs an ABA committee reviewing accreditation standards.
+KLINEFELTER: Santa Clara University Law School Dean Donald Polden chairs an ABA committee reviewing accreditation standards.
 He says the ABA does grant some schools exemptions from using the L-SAT - but the top-tier programs don't want to risk their rankings.

-For NPR News, I'm Quinn Klinefelter in Detroit.
+KLINEFELTER: For NPR News, I'm Quinn Klinefelter in Detroit.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.